initia-labs/miniwasm/app/ibc-hooks/README.md

 * Ensure the packet is correctly formatted (as defined above)
 * Edit the receiver to be the hardcoded IBC module account

-In wasm hooks, post packet execution:
+In Wasm hooks, post packet execution:

 * Construct wasm message as defined before
 * Execute wasm message